chistel/codeigniter-uniqueid/README.md

 ## Usage

-Your Eloquent models should use the `Chistel\CodeigniterUniqueId\HasUniqueId` trait and the `Chistel\CodeigniterUniqueId\UniqueIdOptions` class.
+Your codeigniter models should use the `Chistel\CodeigniterUniqueId\HasUniqueId` trait and the `Chistel\CodeigniterUniqueId\UniqueIdOptions` class.

 The trait contains an abstract method `getUniqueIdOptions()` that you must implement yourself.